 Few issues are more challenging in a family law setting than questions of child custody.
 These disputes are deeply personal and can result in relentless litigation.
-Taking on these challenges without the guidance of a skilled family law attorney can put a parent’s rights at risk.
+Taking on these challenges without the guidance of an experienced Rockville family law attorney can put a parent’s rights at risk.

 When the court determines the matter of child custody, their overriding goal is the best interests of the child.
 All other considerations are secondary to the children’s safety and wellbeing.